scarv/lwise/README.md

 ├── build                   - working directory for build └── src                     - source code
-    ├── hardware              - source code for hardware │   ├── rocketchip          - source code for ISE-enabled Rocket
+    ├── hardware              - source code for hardware │   ├── fpga                - source code for the FPGA implementation using Vivado │   │   ├── board             - source for supporting a specific board (e.g., sakura-x)
+    │   │   ├── script            - scripts for handling the FPGA bitstream on Vivado
+    │   │   ├── soc               - the Vivado projects based on the Rocketchip SoC.
+    │   │   └── software          - build algorithm-specific sofware running on the FPGA.
+    │   ├── rocketchip          - source code for ISE-enabled Rocket
     │   ├── rtl                 - rtl implementation
     │   │   ├── rv32              - 32-bit implementation